Indian army colonel killed in Kashmir fighting

-SRINAGAR, India An Indian army colonel was among four people killed in a gunbattle with militants in Jammu & Kashmir on Tuesday, police said, the highest ranking military officer to die in fighting in the disputed Himalayan region in more than a year.
+SRINAGAR, India Jan 27 An Indian army colonel was among four people killed in a gunbattle with militants in Indian Kashmir on Tuesday, police said, the highest ranking military officer to die in fighting in the disputed Himalayan region in more than a year.

 The colonel was leading an operation against suspected separatist militants in a village in south Kashmir's Pulwama district when he came under fire.